jwebster7/crown-clothing/README.md

 ### Back End
 The Back End uses Firebase's Firestore and Authentication services.
 I also have a server built with NodeJS + Express that handles payments through a test-mode of Stripe.
 This server also sets up some of the necessary environment configurations.

+### PWA
+This is also a Progressive Web App.
+However, not all functionality with the service worker and cache API has been setup so it still requires internet connection.